omaralsanea/Inspiration-Station/README.md

 ***
 >
 Due to the project having a strict 48-hour deadline, we planned on only spending half of the first day in the planning stage.
 The planning however took up the entirety of the first day as finding an external API that was suitable proved to be a real challenge.
 We experimented with many different APIs but we found that many had CORS issues, required registration and payment, had low call-limits or the data was simply unusable.
 Eventually we found the quotes API and agreed that this would be suitable and the data functioned as it was supposed to.
 The problem however was that this API wouldn’t make enough content for the project and so we decided to find another API to combine with the first.
 We found a hobbies API that functioned correctly and we decided to utilise this and combined the two to create InspirationStation.
 Although the brief stated that we only needed one external API and we were using two the workload didn’t double because of this.
-Once we had the code figured out for one it wasn’t too difficult to replicate this for the other.
+Once we had the code figured out for one, it wasn’t too difficult to replicate this for the other.
-After settling on the two external APIs to use we then created wireframes.
+After settling on the two external APIs to use, we then created wireframes.

 # Wireframes